brettratner/TCNJ-IMM-Showcase-2016/IMM_Thesis_Website/seniors16.immtcnj.com/wp-content/plugins/wp-file-upload/readme.txt

 Initial version.

 == Upgrade Notice ==

+= 3.8.1 =
+Minor upgrade to fix some bugs.

 = 3.8.0 =
 Significant upgrade to introduce some new features and fix some bugs.